sizezero/creative-incubation/entries/2020-02-29/entry.md

 It has all the same mechanics of all the Arkham games.
 I really felt Eldritch, MoM, and Arkham LCG had mechanics that greatly improved the previous games but I don't see what this one adds.
-There is a modular map but I think LCG and MoM does a better job by limiting vision until the new spaces are explored.
+There is a modular map but I think LCG and MoM do a better job by limiting vision until the new spaces are explored.
 The game has story telling aspect which is on par with what you get in Eldritch but not as rich as either MoM or LCG.